humanutility/detroit-water-project/README.md

 detroit-water-project
 =====================

-We're helping people Detroit get their water turned back on.
+We're helping people in Detroit and Baltimore get their water turned back on.

 ## How it works
 Residents who need help and donors who are willing to help out others can enter their information on [detroitwaterproject.org](http://detroitwaterproject.org).
 Then donors are matched with residents who are behind on their water payments.